 However, the continued decline in the percentage of Americans choosing to give to charitable organizations presents something of a dismantling of the neat narrative (which, in part, was constructed, held together, and incentivized by tax policy) that giving to America’s charitable organizations is the preferred way to realize the expressive function of charitable giving.
 This narrative and the norms of giving that are connected to it are directly linked to the public’s understanding of and support for the role and functions of philanthropic foundations.
 In their introductory chapter to The Legitimacy of Philanthropic Foundations, Steven Heydemann and Stefan Toepler point out that the legitimacy of the foundation form benefits from deep public and official support for charitable giving, volunteering, and self-help.7 They note that foundations as institutions are the beneficiaries of deep normative commitments to charity that are so widespread as to be virtually universal.

-The question that the philanthropy field has to grapple with today, then, is, what happens when the normative commitment to charity through charitable organizations is no longer universally held—when tens of millions of Americans choose to stop giving to charitable organizations, or as new norms that bypass “the middleman” continue to take root?
+The question, then, that the philanthropy field has to grapple with today, is: What happens when the normative commitment to charity through charitable organizations is no longer universally held—when tens of millions of Americans choose to stop giving to charitable organizations, or as new norms that bypass “the middleman” continue to take root?
 What does it mean, in other words, to be a formal, organized expression of a deeply held norm that is, undoubtedly, changing?

 Institutional Philanthropy Needs to Wake Up to Its Interdependence with Individual Giving

 Although there has been a concerted effort through the professionalization of grantmaking and through waves of operating frameworks (e.g., scientific, strategic, effective) to distinguish institutional philanthropy from individual giving, it would be a mistake to overlook the links between the two.
 They cannot be walled off from each other.
 They are both sources of revenue for many of the same organizations, and are parts of a broader conception of the field of American philanthropy.
-If foundation staff would zoom out to see themselves as part of a much broader philanthropic marketplace, they may be able to see opportunities to influence individual donations so that they, and their grantee partners, are less impacted by the changing dynamics in individual giving.
+If foundation staff would zoom out to see themselves as part of a much broader philanthropic marketplace, they might be able to see opportunities to influence individual donations so that they, and their grantee partners, are less impacted by the changing dynamics in individual giving.

 Three Ways Institutional Philanthropy Can Help Recapture Individual Giving